-Only a few years after the death of Joshua an atrocity takes place that both shocks and angers the first generation to settle in the land of milk and honey.
+An atrocity takes place, only a few years after the death of Joshua, that both shocks and angers the first generation to settle in the land of milk and honey.
 The heinous nature of the crime leads to a civil war that almost wipes out an entire tribe of Israel!
 The sinful event in question takes place during the time when Phinehas, the grandson of Aaron, is High Priest (Judges 20:27 - 28).

 One day a man from the priestly tribe of Levi, traveling with his wife, comes to the Benjamite town of Gibeah near Jerusalem (Judges 19:14).
 Although he is unable to find lodging for the night, an old man coming from the fields spots him and offers his home as a place to stay.
 The Levite and his wife then follow the man to his home and stays with him.

 After sunset, some of the city's homosexuals go to the old man's home and violently beat on his door.
 They demand (mimicking what happened to Lot in Sodom, see Genesis 19:4 - 5) they be given the Levite so that they can sexually abuse him (Judges 19:22).
 The Levite gives them his wife after the old man's attempt to appease the sinful men fails.

 The Levite's wife is raped and abused all night long.
 She is ultimately discovered, early in the morning, dead on the doorstep.
 The husband's quest for justice begins, in a rather unique but gory way (see Judges 19:29 - 30), by calling upon all Israel to respond to this evil.